aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 1. Click **Confirm** to complete the promotion.

   :::note
-  This action will stop replication and make the follower cluster standalone.
+  This action stops replication and transitions the follower cluster to a standalone service.
   :::

 The follower cluster is now a standalone service and can accept writes.
 You can set up